jimhigson/oboe.js-website/content/examples.md

    });
 ```

-Implying meaning through node location
+Taking meaning from a node's location
 --------------------------------------

-Node and path callbacks receive the location of found items
+Node and path callbacks receive a description of where items are found
-as an array of strings describing the descent from the root.
+as an array of strings describing the path from the JSON root.
 It is sometimes preferable to
 register a wide-matching pattern and use the item's location to
 decide programmatically what to do with it.